AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ### Interacting with multiple vaults at the same time

-Angle is one of the first protocols to implement a permit function on a NFT/ERC721 contract to grant or revoke approval to an address for all the vaults of a contract with a gasless permit signature.
+Angle implements a permit function on its contracts, which allows granting or revoking approval to an address for all the vaults of a contract with a gasless permit signature.

 This allows users to interact with multiple vaults from different collaterals in just one transaction using a router contract.
 In this situation, by just granting approval with a signature to a router contract, they can for instance repay the debt from all their vaults at once, or perform multiple swap/wrapping transactions (e.g. from ETH to wstETH) before adding collateral to a vault.